 Here are some of the key ways we identified that will tend to drive highly-productive IT operations via digital transformation:

 Through process improvement, developing worker skills and product development, technology tends to increase productivity in business operations.
 While the exact size of that improvement is still a matter of academic debate, technologies like email make communication about business operations considerably faster and easier, increasing the overall productivity of workers.
-Technologies like online customers service and customer support pages also reduce the need for personal attention and increase the productivity of investments in these areas without sacrificing customer experience.
+Technologies like online clients service and client support pages also reduce the need for personal attention and increase the productivity of investments in these areas without sacrificing client experience.

 Whether through faster airplanes or online data transfers, technology tends to accelerate the rate of business operation.
 What once took weeks through the mail or face-to-face interactions can now be accomplished in seconds with a keystroke.
 Online money transfers, Web purchasing and Internet file sharing all tend to accelerate the production cycle, making the capitalization, production, sale, and distribution of goods considerably faster.